SystemsApproach/tcpcc/intro.rst

 The Internet is considered an engineering success with few peers, and rightfully so.
-It has scaled to connect billions of devices, supports every imagined communications application, and accommodates transmission rates ranging from tens of bits-per-day to hundreds of gigabits-per-second.
+It has scaled to connect billions of devices, supports every imagined communications application, and accommodates transmission rates ranging from tens of bits per day to hundreds of gigabits per second.
 But at its core is a thorny technical challenge that has drawn widespread attention for the last 30-plus years, from both practitioners trying to make the Internet perform better and theoreticians wanting to understand its mathematical underpinnings: